-SCHEDULED MAINTENANCE
+Before Each Use

-Before Each Use (Prior to Starting the Engine) Review the Safety Checks and Services section of this Owner's Man-
+(Prior to Starting the Engine)

 Review the Safety Checks and Services section of this Owner's Manual.
 There are important functions that must be followed before, during and after every outing, without fail!
 The Safety Checks and Services notes that all drain plugs must be reinstalled prior to operating the boat!